eustlb/ship-detect-tl/README.md

 This project deals with the detection of ships on satellite images by deep learning. \
 The dataset used is the one provided in 2018 by Airbus during a [Kaggle ship setection competition](https://www.kaggle.com/c/airbus-ship-detection).\
-This project was done as part of a 5 months internship at the French Naval Academy Research Institute.
+This project was done as part of a 5 months internship at the French Naval Academy Research Institute. \
+The dataset is made of 192556 annotated images, with only 42556 containing at least one boat.

 ## Folder structure
     .